-I. The Ninth Circuit's Broad Holdings Curtail the Protected First Amendment Rights of Public Employees to Engage in Personal Religious Expression in the Workplace
+I. The First Amendment Protects the Rights of Public Employees to Engage in Personal Religious Expression in the Workplace

-The "State cannot condition public employment basis that infringes the emplovee's constitutionally protected interest in freedom of expression."
+The "State cannot condition public employment on a basis that infringes the employee's constitutionally protected interest in freedom of expression."
 Connick v.
 Myers, 461 U.S. 138, 142 (1983); see Garcetti v.
-Ceballos, 547 U.S. 410, 419 (2006) ("The First Amendment limits the ability of a public employer to leverage the employment restrict, incidentally relationship to intentionally, the liberties employees enjoy in their capacities as private citizens.").
-This Court has recognized that "a citizen who works for the government is nonetheless a citizen," id., and does "not surrender their First Amendment rights by accepting public employment," Lane v.
+Ceballos, 547 U.S. 410, 419 (2006) ("The First Amendment limits the ability of a public employer to leverage the employment relationship to restrict, incidentally or intentionally, the liberties employees enjoy in their capacities as private citizens.").
+This Court has previously held that "a citizen who works for the government is nonetheless a citizen," id., and does "not surrender their First Amendment rights by accepting public employment," Lane v.
 Franks, 573 U.S. 228, 231 (2014).
-The Ninth Circuit's broad decision in this however, case, severely circumscribes the ability of public employees to pray or engage in other private religious expression in the workplace.

-Kennedy coached football at a public high school in Washington State from 2008 to 2015. devout Christian, his sincerely held religious beliefs compelled him to "give thanks through prayer, at the end of each [football] game, for what the players had accomplished and for opportunity to be a part of their lives through football."
+Kennedy coached football at a public high school in Washington State from 2008 to 2015.
+As a devout Christian, his sincerely held religious beliefs compelled him to "give thanks through prayer, at the end of each [football] game, for what the players had accomplished and for the opportunity to be a part of their lives through football."
 Kennedy v.
 Bremerton Sch.
 Dist., 991 F.3d 1004, 1010 (9th Cir.
 2021).
 Kennedy exercised his First Amendment rights by kneeling at the 50-yard line and offering a silent and brief prayer lasting approximately 30 seconds.
 Id.
 Ultimately, the BSD placed Kennedy on administrative leave and later suspended him for violating a district policy that prohibited him from "engag[ing] in demonstrative religious activity, readily observable to (if not intended to be observed by) students and the attending public" while "on duty."
 Kennedy v.
 Bremerton Sch.
 Dist., 869 F.3d 813, 819 (9th Cir.
 2017).